dklevakin/ai-map/doc/deployment/cloudflare-pages.md

 > **Important:** The output directory must be `dist`.
 Publishing the repository root will serve the development `index.html`, which references `/src/main.tsx` and results in an empty white page.

+> **No-build fallback:** If corporate policy blocks outbound npm traffic, you can temporarily publish the repository root.
+The committed `public/assets/app.js` and `public/assets/app.css` bundles allow the SPA to run without executing `npm run build`, but you must refresh those files locally before pushing updates.

 Cloudflare installs dependencies with `npm install` before executing the build command.
 No additional environment variables are required for the default setup.

 ## 3. Trigger the first deploy